abirshah/fullStack-Developer/README.md

 Create an automated pet door system which can recognize pet and open the door for coming inside or going outside.

 ## Description
-An automated pet door system is an system which able to recognize pet through it's object detection mechanism.
+An automated pet door system which is able to recognize a pet through it's object detection mechanism.
-Detection mechanism is build using Machine Learning and Deep Learning concept.
-Using Machine Learning concept model is build and train model with images and videos in order to detect an object.
-Model can be used to detect various nature of the object.
-In autometed pet door system, some of the feature would be:
+Detection mechanism is built using Machine Learning and Deep Learning concepts.
+A Machine Learning concept model buidls and trains itself with images and videos in order to detect an object.
+This Model can be used to detect various attributes of the object it detects in its surrounding enviornment.

-- Detect of pet.
+Features of the Automated System are:
+- Pet Detection
-- Open the door when pet is recognize.
+- Open the door when pet is recognized
-- If try to bring unknown animal such as bird, door sould not be open.
+- Refuse entry to unknown and identifiable animals and objects
-- Detect type of the pet such as cat, dog etc.
+- Detect the type of the pet (cat, dog etc..)
 - Log weight of the pet.
 - Log size of the pet.
 - Log color of the pet.